Digoxin for Congenital Heart Defects

-It sometimes takes several weeks to figure out the correct dose for
+It sometimes takes several weeks to figure out the correct dose for this medicine.

 How Well It Works

-Digoxin might help relieve symptoms of heart failure or atrial fibrillation by slowing the heart rate and helping the heart pump blood.1
+Digoxin might help relieve symptoms of heart failure or atrial fibrillation by slowing the heart rate and helping the heart pump blood.
+1

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine your child takes.
 Side effects are also listed in the information that comes with the medicine.